Juncheng-Li/AABKoala/deployment guide/AA-Koala Deployment Guide.md

   ![auth_user](./auth_user.png)

 * Currently there is only have one user, whose username is `root` and it is a superuser.
-The password here is a SHA digest result of the original password, threrefore it looks different from the password you use.
+The password displayed here is a SHA digest result of the actual password, threrefore it looks different from the password you use.

 ##  Sample Server

-* There is a sample server ruuning on `43.101.11.1`,  the backend and MySQL database are already up on this server, you can play with it with the given local program.
+* There is a sample server running on `43.101.11.1`,  the backend and MySQL database are already up on this server, you can play with it with the given local program.
 (Local program is already configured with default superuser access to this service)

 ## More Information